-Reading today in SeekingAlpha.Com we learn that physical Silver shortages are driving prices toward $50 Silver.
-Shortages are not just a U.S. problem due to unprecedented demand, but the problem has hit foreign markets too.
+Physical Silver shortages are driving prices of Silver rapidly toward the $30 price level.
+Shortages earlier this year are not just a U.S. problem due to unprecedented demand, but the problem has hit foreign markets too.

-- Premiums on physical silver coins are at records, and shortages are widespread internationally.
+- Premiums on physical silver coins were at records and shortages were widespread internationally.
 This is only possible if silver futures are not priced for a sudden flood of monetary demand.

 - Monetary demand tends to feed on itself, as the higher the price goes for a monetary asset like silver, the higher the demand for it goes, risking a dollar run.

 - Monetary demand for silver suddenly woke up in early February, causing shortages and rare backwardation in silver that we last saw in March 2020, September 2015, and February 2011.